learnwithus/DTES-nuxt/content/tour/speakers/trey.md

 additional-info:
     - title: Trey
       image: 'wahrs/tracey.jpg'
-      description: Guy is the peer clinical advisor for the BC Center on Substance Use, as well as the Overdose Emergency Response and Regional Addiction Program at Vancouver Coastal Health.
-He is an advocate for harm reduction, and shares his lived experiences with substance use as a reference for positive change.
+      description: Trey Helton is the manager at the Overdose Prevention Society in the Downtown Eastside.
+Trey is a well-known artist in the area as well as promoting the artistic abilities of others in the DTES.
+One of Trey’s hopes for the future is that one day stigma toward drug users in a medical environment will be a thing of the past.

 ---